Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 and she's having a kip.

-apparently quite positive although we really only have Richard Stanley's
+although we really only have Richard Stanley's perspective.

-perspective he says Brando was very sympathetic to his vision and and he
+He says Brando was very sympathetic to his vision

-history so much to the surprise of New Line Cinema particularly Ruth who slept
+So much to the surprise of New Line Cinema,

 Brando supported Richard Stanley,